nationalparkservice/places-typeahead/README.md

 ## Examples

-For some working examples of typeahead.js, visit the [examples page](http://www.nps.gov/tools/places/typeahead/).
+For some working examples of places-typeahead, visit the [examples page](http://www.nps.gov/tools/places/typeahead/).

 ## Browser Support